 Purchase any 3 Naniwa Stones and save 10%!

 Each stone measures 8 1/4" long, 2 3/4" wide and 3/4" thick.
-This is twice the thickness of the Naniwa Specialty Sharpening Stone which is otherwise the same.
-The Sharpening Stone is thick enough to provide many years of sharpening.
+The stone is thick enough to provide many years of sharpening.

 Made in Japan.